This question came in after writing the last article about writing copy for your landing page:

 Don’t just look for one book on Amazon and call it a day.
 Look for 5-10 books.
 And look elsewhere too.

-You need to get a really intricate understanding of who your target customer is, how they speak, and what they need.
+You need to get an intricate understanding of who your target customer is, how they speak, and what they need.
 You can only do this by gathering as much raw information as you can, and spending time analysing it and distilling it down until you’ve found the core problems.

 If you already know some places your target customer frequents online then start there.
 Otherwise, here are a few other places you can look: